zinoadidi/SlotGame/readme.md

 #observations
-- i wrote the scoring logic to work from top to bottom. if there are matching reels on the first line then it scores that line over the second line. the logic can be changed easily to accommodate scoring multiple lines with matching symbols. if this is what the actualy requirement is; i assumed we are scoring from top to bottom; first mating symbols.
+- i wrote the scoring logic to work from top to bottom. if there are matching reels on the first line then it scores that line over the second line. the logic can be changed easily to accommodate scoring multiple lines with matching symbols or prioritizing the scores.
+I assumed we are scoring from top to bottom; first matching symbols.